cyverse-education/usfs/docs/step8.md

     You don't have to terminate your analyses to save your work to the Data Store.

-    From within the RStudio environment using the terminal, you can use iCommands to transfer data (See Data Store Guide on iCommands).
+    From within the RStudio environment using the terminal, you can use goCommands to transfer data (See [Data Store Guide on goCommands](https://learning.cyverse.org/ds/gocommands/){target=_blank}).

     RStudio does allow you to download files and plots directly back to your local computer.
 Use the "Export" features present in the file pane.